osmedeus/documentation/src/installation/notification.md

 !!! warning ""
-    You should only store your token in the `osm-default.rc` file.
+    You should only store your token in the `$HOME/osmedeus-base/token/osm-var.yaml` file.
 Modify the `~/.osmedeus/config.yaml` will work but you will lose your token when the next time you run the reload command.

 # Notification with Telegram